Overview of FDA Regulatory Compliance for Medical Devices

 Course Description

 Understanding current Good Manufacturing Practices (cGMP) is critical to the success of any device manufacturing program.
-In the US, this requires compliance with FDA’s 21 CFR Part 820, the Quality System Regulation (QSR).
-But manufacturing alone may no longer be enough for the success of your device program because the requirement for clinical validation and clinical data is increasingly required in the global market.
+In the U.S., this requires compliance with U.S. Food and Drug Administration's (FDA’s) 21 CFR Part 820, the Quality System Regulation (QSR) and the Center for Devices and Radiological Health (CDRH).
+However, manufacturing alone may no longer be enough for the success of your device program because the requirement for clinical validation and clinical data is increasingly required in the global market.
 Recent regulatory changes in the European Union and pending changes in Canada are evidence of this evolution.

-This course provides an overview of 21CFR Part 820, the QSR, and offers insights into how you may generalize the concepts of a Quality System to the clinical validation activities that may be necessary for your product’s development and approval in the US and beyond.
-We’ll discuss the FDA's regulatory authority for clearing and approving medical devices prior to marketing and the compliance programs used in enforcing its authorities during the manufacture and post-marketing reporting systems.
+We’ll discuss the FDA's regulatory authority for clearing and approving medical devices prior to marketing.
+The course director will also evaluate the compliance programs used to enforce its authorities during manufacturing and post-marketing reporting systems.
 FDA’s inspection of manufacturing facilities and the Office of Bioresearch Monitoring’s (BiMo) inspections of clinical research activities will be reviewed.

-The course provides the attendees with the most important regulatory resource materials needed to understand agency policies and enforcement actions as well as strategies for inspection readiness.
+The FDA regulatory compliance medical devices course provides attendees with the most important regulatory resource materials needed to understand agency policies and enforcement actions, as well as strategies for inspection readiness.

 Issues to be covered include: